 - Filter and partition your data easily with regular expressions

 - Use named-entity extraction on full-text fields to automatically identify topics

 - Perform advanced data operations with the General Refine Expression Language

 Introduction to OpenRefine

 1. Explore Data

 OpenRefine can help you explore large data sets with ease.
 You can find out more about this functionality by watching the video below and going through these articles

 2. Clean and Transform Data

 3. Reconcile and Match Data

 OpenRefine can be used to link and extend your dataset with various webservices.
-Some services, like Freebase, also allow OpenRefine to upload your cleaned data to a central database.
+Some services also allow OpenRefine to upload your cleaned data to a central database.
 A growing list of extensions and plugins is available on the wiki.